MODEL COURSE

 Historical Park Esashi Fujiwara no Sato

-A vast historical theme park of approximately 20 hectares where you can follow the path of the Oshu Fujiwara clan and experience the history and culture of Michinoku.
+This is a vast historical theme park of approximately 20 hectares where visitors can trace the history of the Oshu Fujiwara Clan and experience the history and culture of the Michinoku region.

-We also hold regular performances of the local performing art "Esashi Deer Dance" (every Sunday from late April to mid-November).
-(Two performances a day 11:00, 14:00) Groups performing regularly in 2020
+In addition, regular performances of the local performing art "Esashi Shika Odori" are held (every Sunday from late April to mid-November).
+(Two performances a day at 11:00 and 14:00) Groups performing at the 2024 regular performances

 Tateyama Historical Park (Iwayado Castle Honmaru Ruins)

-The castle ruins of a powerful family that ruled this region since ancient times.
-It is said that Fujiwara Tsunekiyo and his son Kiyohira used it as a fortress in the late Heian period.
-In addition, an octagonal hall building, Nisei-in (Buddha statue preservation), was built as a facility to honor the achievements of the father and son Tsunekiyo and Kiyohira.
-You can enjoy the seasonal scenery with cherry blossoms, hydrangeas, and maple trees.
+This is the site of the castle of a powerful family that ruled this area from ancient times.
+It is said to have been the site of a fortress built by Fujiwara no Tsuneakiyo and his son Kiyohira in the late Heian period.
+An octagonal hall building and Niseiin Temple (where Buddhist statues are preserved) were erected to commemorate the great deeds of the father and son, Tsuneakiyo and Kiyohira.
+Visitors can enjoy the seasonal scenery of cherry blossoms, hydrangeas, and maple trees.

-Nisei-in is usually closed.
-Open twice a year (May and August).
+Niseiin Temple is usually closed.
+It is opened twice a year (May and August).

 Former Iwayado Kyoritsu Hospital and Mukoyama Park